- Staggering Forward: Narendra Modi and India’s Global Ambition [New Delhi: Penguin, 2018, September]

-- Why India is Not a Great Power (Yet), to be published by Oxford University Press in September 2015.
+- Why India is Not a Great Power (Yet) [New Delhi: Oxford University Press Global, 2015]

 - Strategic Sellout: Indian-U.S. Nuclear Deal co-authored with P.K.
 Iyengar, A.N.
 Prasad, and A. Gopalakrishnan [New Delhi: Pentagon Press, 2009]

 - India’s Nuclear Policy [Westport, CN, & London: Praeger Security International, 2008; South Asian edition published by Pentagon Press, 2009]

 - Nuclear Weapons & Indian Security: The Realist Foundations of Strategy, 2nd edition [New Delhi, etc: Macmillan India, 2005]

 - Nuclear Weapons & Indian Security: The Realist Foundations of Strategy [New Delhi, etc: Macmillan India, 2002]